CleverCloud/doc.clever-cloud.com/account/notifications.md

 field, then select *Result of deployments (success/fail)* in the *Only send notification for these events* menu.

-*Et voilà !* You can now push your application or restart it and you will see the result of the deployment in your Slack channel.
+You can now push your application or restart it and you will see the result of the deployment in your Slack channel.